PeoplePlusAI/Open-Cloud-Compute-OCC/README.md

 3. There is a need for a financial incentive structure built around encouraging new people to (1) come invest in this compute and (2) to use the compute.

-## Open Questions
-### [Discussions tab can be used to answer these questions]
+## We would love your feedback and suggestions, use [Discussions](https://github.com/PeoplePlusAI/Open-Cloud-Compute-OCC/discussions)

 Question 1: What do you like out of this proposal?
 And what do you wish to see?

 Question 2: What efforts can we undertake from a market-maker and policy perspective to accelerate and pilot this program?